Sagar-08-commits/Terms-Demystifier/readme.md

     npm install
     ```
 3.  **Create an environment file:**
     Create a `.env` file in the `/Dashboard/backend` root and add your secret keys.
+The `.env.example` file can be taken for reference.

     ```dotenv
     # .env